 Rinse the pink ink from a heart-shaped rubber stamp, and use it (and a green ink pad) to add shamrocks to napkins, coasters, and more.
 To make a swizzle stick, stamp a clover pattern onto card stock, and draw a stem with a colored pencil; repeat.
 Cut out with a 1-inch circle craft punch.
 Glue circles together, back sides facing, onto a skewer.

 Hostess Tip: Enjoy this festive craft with your kids and use them to accent your green drinks and Irish appetizers.

 Thinking of planning a party?
 Maybe you’re hosting game night, Thanksgiving, or a birthday party for your kids … regardless of the occasion, one thing is the same–you’ll have to plan.
-If you’re wondering how to prepare for a party, this list is your new cheat-sheet.
+If you’re wondering how to prepare for your party, consider this list is your new cheat-sheet.

 Decide on the menu.
 This will indicate how formal the evening should be.

 Create the guest list.
 Will it be an intimate gathering or more of a party?

 Invite your guests.
 The final number will help you know how much food you’ll need to prepare.